This Step: Get a Drivers License

 - You may not drive between 11 p.m. and 5 a.m. except during emergencies, farm-related activities, traveling to and from school, church or work, and specific parent-authorized situations

-- During the first six months, you may only have one unrelated passenger younger than 18 in your vehicle (unless you are supervised by a licensed driver who is 18 or older)
+- During the first 6 months, you may only have 1 passenger, who is unrelated, younger than 18 years old in your vehicle (unless you are supervised by a licensed driver who is 18 years old or older)

-- During the second six months, you may only have three unrelated passengers younger than 18 in your vehicle (unless you are supervised by a licensed driver who is 18 or older)
+- During the second 6 months, you may only have 3 passengers, who are unrelated, younger than 18 years old in your vehicle (unless you are supervised by a licensed driver who is 18 years old or older)

-As the name implies, the above restrictions only last a year.
+As the name implies, the above restrictions only lasts 1 year.

 Full Privilege Driver License

-The state lifts your first-year license restrictions once you turn 18 or on the date indicated on the back of your driver license (one year after issuance).
-At that point, your first-year restricted license converts to a full privilege driver license that expires on your 21st birthday.
+The state lifts your first-year license restrictions once you turn 18 years old or on the date indicated on the back of your driver license (one year after issuance).
+At that point, your first-year restricted license converts to a full privilege driver license.